sanskans/Applifly/README.md

 After the script starts, it will ask the you to **one time** authorise the DUO double authentication.
 Authorize that and let the script run until it fills up all the available job listing.

 If you have any doubts or questions.
-Please create a issue [here](https://github.com/wimpywarlord/appliFLY/issues), and I will make sure to answer it.
+Please create a issue, and I will make sure to answer it.

 ## NOTICE

 - Apply to at-least 1 job opening manually before running the script
 - You will need to 1 time authenticate using DUO.
 Make sure you have your phone with you.
 - If the script crashes for any reason.
 Simply Restart It.
 It will work the next time, give it a few tries.
-- In case of errror/crash, document the error and report to the developer @https://github.com/wimpywarlord/appliFLY/issues.
+- In case of errror/crash, document the error and report to the developer
 - If you have already applied for a job, the script will skip it.

 ## FAQ